The UNESCO Associated Schools Network

 Nella Pruss

-ASPnet Executive Director in the Russian Federation
+Executive Director of the UNESCO Network of Associated Schools in the Russian Federation

-• Human rights and intercultural education.
+• human rights and intercultural education.

 Cooperation